Skip to main content

 • Creating 2 separate categories of HCDE electives

-These changes have now been approved, and students planning to apply to begin the HCDE major in Autumn 2024 or later can refer to the HCDE BS degree requirements for students admitted Autumn 2024 onwards for more information.
+These changes have now been approved, and students entering the HCDE major in Autumn 2024 or later can refer to the HCDE BS degree requirements for students admitted Autumn 2024 onwards for more information.

 The most important change for students who have not yet applied to the HCDE major relates to the HCDE admission prerequisites.
-Beginning with the students applying to enter HCDE in Autumn 2026, MATH 120, PHYS 114-116, and PSYCH 202 will likely no longer be eligible to meet HCDE admission prerequisites, and these courses, along with the accompanying PHYS labs (PHYS 117-119), will no longer apply towards HCDE degree requirements.
+Beginning with the students applying to enter HCDE in Autumn 2026, MATH 120, PHYS 114-116, and PSYCH 202 will no longer be eligible to meet HCDE admission prerequisites, and these courses, along with the accompanying PHYS labs (PHYS 117-119), will no longer apply towards HCDE degree requirements.
 Students planning to apply to HCDE for Autumn 2026 or later should therefore plan to select other courses from the HCDE admission prerequisite list to complete the HCDE admission prerequisites.

 Although most of the other changes to our requirements for graduation from the HCDE major will primarily impact courses not taken until after a student has entered the HCDE program, we have also made some changes to the courses that can apply to our math, statistics, science, and engineering fundamentals requirements.
 Prospective HCDE students who are getting started on these requirements can refer to the course lists linked from the HCDE BS degree requirements for students admitted Autumn 2024 onwards for more information.